ballerine-io/ballerine/websites/docs/src/content/docs/en/learn/adding_rules_and_affect_workflows.md

+---
+title: Adding rules and affecting workflows
+description: A guide on how to implement transition rules in workflows using JSON Logic to automate state changes based on specific conditions.
+---

-# Adding rules and affect workflows
+# Adding rules and affecting workflows

 ### Transition Rules